kkim88/Git/README.md

 * Save your changes, then add, commit and push your files up to the html-branch repository on github.
 Make sure you add a descriptive message for your commit.
 * Refresh your repository to make sure your file was uploaded and the html-branch was updated.
 * Create another branch called text-branch
 * Move the notes.txt from master to the text-branch.
-The master branch should now be completely empty at this point.
+The master branch should now be completely empty at this point, aside from the README file.
 * Check the status, add, commit and push your changes to the text-branch.
 Make sure you add a descriptive message for your commit.
 * Add 3 additional lorem-ipsum paragraphs into the notes.txt file which should now be on the text-branch.
 * Commit and push your additional changes to the text-branch on GitHub.
 Make sure you add a descriptive message for your commit.